-Now going into his seventh season, the team has won numerous tournaments since he began coaching: ECAC Championship (October 2008), The Macdonald Cup (October 2009 & 2011, and September 2012), The Yale Spring Opener (April 2010), The Princeton Invitational (April 2010, 2011, 2012 & 2013), The Century Intercollegiate (April 2013), The Doc Gimmler Hosted by St. John's (September 2013) and the Ivy League Championship (April 2011).
-In addition, the team won the only two Harvard-Yale-Princeton Matches in the past six years, in September of 2010 & 2011, as well as the only two Ivy League Match Play events (Co-Champs with UPenn October 2009, outright October 2013) and the Yale-Notre Dame Challenge Cup in March 2011.
+Now in his eighth season, the team has won numerous tournaments since he began coaching: ECAC Championship (October 2008), The Macdonald Cup (October 2009, 2011, 2012 & 2014), The Yale Spring Opener (April 2010), The Princeton Invitational (April 2010, 2011, 2012, 2013 & 2015), The Century Intercollegiate (April 2013), The Doc Gimmler Hosted by St. John's (September 2013, 2014 & 2015) and the Ivy League Championship (April 2011).
+In addition, the team won the only two Harvard-Yale-Princeton Matches played during his tenure, in September of 2010 & 2011, as well as two of the only three Ivy League Match Play events ever played (Co-Champs with UPenn October 2009, outright October 2013) and the Yale-Notre Dame Challenge Cup in March 2011.
 In June of 2011, Sheehan was named one of 12 finalists for the Dave Williams Award, given to the Division I coach of the year.
-In July of that year, he was named Division I Northeast Region Coach of the Year by the Golf Coaches Association of America.
-Following the 2012-13 season, in June 2013, Sheehan was again named Division I Northeast Region Coach of the Year by the GCAA.
-He was again recognized as Division I Northeast Region Coach of the Year in June 2014 following the 2013-14 season.
+In July of that year, he was named Division I Northeast Region Coach of the Year by the Golf Coaches Association of America, an award he also received following the 2012-13 and 2013-14 seasons.

-"I am very proud of the team’s academic and golfing achievements during the past six years.
+"I am very proud of the team’s academic and golfing achievements during the past seven years.
 They earn a team GPA among the highest in the nation while establishing themselves as one of the strongest programs in the northeast.
-Most recently, the players completed a very successful year where they finished ranked 72 in the country and all sorts of franchise scoring records were broken—in addition to having three Academic All-Americans," Sheehan said.
+In the spring of 2015, the players completed a very successful season where they won three times and finished ranked 69 in the country—in addition to having three Academic All-Americans," Sheehan said.

 Sheehan lives in New Haven with his wife, Amy Terry Sheehan '98, who played lacrosse for the Bulldogs, and his daughters Lucy (born July, 2008) and Annabel (born January, 2011).